DevOpsRandD/iac_cdk_pulumi_terraform/README.md

 Terraform vs CDK vs Pulumi

-Terraform, unlike CDK, manages the its infrastructure state, it gets the data from each resource of the last deployed state and compares it with current infrastructure which migth has mannual changes.
+Terraform, unlike CDK, manages its infrastructure state, it gets the data from each resource of the last deployed state and compares it with current infrastructure which migth has mannual changes.
 If so, Terraform would change it as desired in the code, CDK would not detect mannual changes as it only compares the last deployed Cloud Formation yml with current one.
 When working with a cloud account where role restrictions does not allow mannual changes this could not affect in nothing, regarding our side.

 pulumi requieres the access keys as env vars, not enough with aws configured